emestee/SublimeREPL/doc/index.rst

 called nrepl, which integrates natively with Leiningen projects.
 This deprecates the old SublimeREPL telnet implementation, which is now replaced with the new nrepl client.

+When you send text from a buffer to evaluation, the actual code you send may be modified a little to evaluate in the correct namespace.
+The algorithm works as follows:

+* If the source buffer is not a Clojure syntax buffer, the code is not modified
+* If there's no namespace declaration at the top of the buffer from which you send the text, the code is not modified
+* If there is a namespace declaration, the code is wrapped in a `*ns*` binding.
+If the target namespace has already been created, then `*ns*` is bound to it.
+If there is no such namespace, then `*ns*` is bound to the "user" namespace.

 This is a work in progress!
 Things that work:

 * Connect to a running nrepl instance, send commands to eval, receive results.
 Press F12 to try!